 Villanova University Grant.
-This need based award is an institutional grant based on the demonstrated financial need of the student and parent based on information on the FAFSA and CSS Financial Aid Profile.
-Students must be accepted/enrolled full-time (minimum of 12 credits per semester) in the day college in an undergraduate degree program and pursuing their first baccalaureate degree.
-All Villanova students must apply for need-based financial assistance to be considered for this program.
-This award can be applied only to tuition charges billed by Villanova University during the academic year (i.e. during the Fall and Spring semesters) for a maximum of 8 semesters (4 years) excluding summer terms regardless of the fact that a student may still have remaining Federal Title IV eligibility.
+This need-based award is an institutional grant based on the demonstrated financial need of the student and parent based on information on the FAFSA and CSS Profile and tax documents.
+Students must be accepted/enrolled full-time

+(minimum of 12 credits per semester) in the day college in an undergraduate degree program and pursuing their first baccalaureate degree.
+All Villanova students must apply for need-based financial assistance each year to be considered for this program.
+This award can be applied only to tuition charges billed by Villanova University during the academic year (i.e. during the Fall and Spring semesters) for a maximum of 8 semesters (4 years), excluding summer terms, including semesters in which you do not receive the grant, regardless of the fact that a student may still have remaining Federal Title IV eligibility.

 To be given priority consideration for the grant, students must meet the application deadline.
 The Villanova University Grant may be replaced by endowed scholarship funds.